Detecting asset price bubbles using deep learning: Numerical experiments

-We now aim to further increase the accuracy of our results, without increasing the number of input and test data and of the option prices observed, based on the following ansatz.
-Looking at equation \eqref{eq:pricecallcollateralized} we note that, if $\alpha>0$, the price of a call option in presence of a bubble diverges from the one without bubble by a term proportional to the martingale defect $m(T) = X_0 - \bE^Q[X_T]$.
-This term has a big impact on the price of the option when $C(T,K)$ in \eqref{eq:pricecallcollateralized} is small, i.e., for large values of the strike $K$.
-Based on this intuition, we consider higher values for $K$ and shift our strike interval from $[1.8, 2.3]$ to $[3.5, 4]$, considering the same number of strikes.
-All the other parameters are as indicated above.
-We note indeed an enhancement of the performance.
-In particular:
+\black{All the metrics show better results for strikes out-of-the-money.
+A possible explanation is the following: looking at equation \eqref{eq:pricecallcollateralized} we note that the price of a call option in presence of a bubble diverges from the one without bubble by a term proportional to the martingale defect $m(T) = X_0 - \bE^Q[X_T]$, and this term has a big impact on the price of the option when $C(T,K)$ in \eqref{eq:pricecallcollateralized} is small, i.e., for large values of the strike $K$. }

-\begin{itemize} \item We get an accuracy of $99.95\%$ both for the training and test data for what regards the detection of bubbles. \item In the test phase, we get an $R^2$ coefficient of determination score of $0.999$ for what regards the computation of the martingale defect. \end{itemize}